virto-network/website/docs/whitepaper.md

 ### 2.3 Applications

 Marketplaces are applications that connect to LIP for users directly to interact with.
 All sorts of economic activities can take place in the marketplaces.
-All the following applications are in developing status or in place for builder teams within or outside Virto teams.
+The following are reference applications developed by the core team to showcase.
+More applications in the future could be developed by builder teams.

 - Swap.cash: Decentralized on & off ramps, which enables an easy exchange between fiat money and crypto currencies
-- Bloque: Payments and analytics for local business in LATAM
 - Flea.market: P2P trade of local goods
-- Go.delivery: Deliveries
+- Go.delivery: Deliveries without intermediaries
-without intermediaries

-### 2.4 Infrastructure: tokenless parachain
+## 3 Infrastructure

+## 4 Governance

-### 2.5 Governance In the beginning, the LIP is governed mainly by the founding
-team which aims to function as a benevolent dictatorship to set up the initial system and maximize overall welfare and efficiency.
+In the beginning, the LIP is governed mainly by the founding team which aims to function as a benevolent dictatorship to set up the initial system and maximize overall welfare and efficiency.